-WARNING: I will be saying very negative things about benzodiazepines in an effort to force doctors to think twice before prescribing them and to discourage patients from ever using them.
-However, because withdrawal symptoms can be severe and dangerous, individuals already taking benzos in significant doses on a regular basis should not try to stop or reduce their dose without careful medical supervision.
+Warning: I will be saying very negative things about benzodiazepines in an effort to force doctors to think twice before prescribing them and to discourage patients from ever using them.
+However, because withdrawal symptoms can be severe and dangerous, individuals already taking benzos in significant doses regularly should not try to stop or reduce their dose without careful medical supervision.
 More on this later.

 Most new wonder drugs turn out to be not so wonderful once we get to know them better.
-The family of drugs known as benzodiazepines (commonly called “benzos” for short) were wonder drugs of the 1960s.
-I and many others welcomed their introduction and began prescribing Valium or Librium not just for anxiety, but also for all sorts of other clinical problems beyond this primary indication – for instance, to soothe psychotic patients’ symptoms, to help people with alcohol use disorders quit drinking, to take the edge off agitation in depression and dementia, and to aid sleep.
-Benzos were reputed to be safe, and initially we were pretty oblivious to the risk of addiction.
+The family of drugs known as benzodiazepines, commonly called “benzos” for short, were wonder drugs of the 1960s.
+I and many others welcomed their introduction and began prescribing Valium or Librium not just for anxiety, but also for all sorts of other clinical problems beyond this primary indication.
+For instance: Soothing psychotic patients’ symptoms, helping people with alcohol use disorders quit drinking, taking the edge off agitation in depression and dementia, and aiding in sleep.
+Benzos were reputed to be safe, and initially, we were pretty oblivious to the risk of addiction.
 Before long, benzos became among the most frequently prescribed medications in America.

-A second benzo craze began in the1980s when Xanax became the new wonder drug.
-Its maker, Upjohn (then run by a former head of the NIH), fashioned a brilliant marketing strategy—hiding the company's wolfish greed for profit under the sheep's clothing of research sponsorship.
-Upjohn was able to co-opt the top academic psychiatrists from all around the world by organizing the first large-scale international clinical trial of any psychiatric drug.
-The results were disturbing to me as an outside observer.
+A second benzo craze began in the 1980s when Xanax became the new wonder drug.
+Its maker, Upjohn (then run by a former head of the NIH), fashioned a brilliant marketing strategy—hiding the company's need for profit under the guise of research sponsorship.
+Upjohn was able to enlist top academic psychiatrists from all around the world by organizing the first large-scale international clinical trial of any psychiatric drug.
+The results were disturbing.
 By then I had wised up to the great risk of benzos and was not surprised to discover that the dose of Xanax needed to treat panic disorder was dangerously close to the dose needed to result in addiction.
 This should have scared off everyone from using Xanax, but it didn't.
 Xanax quickly became, and remains, a best seller.

-Benzo popularity derives from their ability to quickly relieve anxiety, reduce worry, help people relax, and lubricate social anxiety—kind of like drinking alcohol but in a convenient pill form.
+Benzo's popularity derives from their ability to quickly relieve anxiety, reduce worry, help people to relax, and lubricate social anxiety—kind of like drinking alcohol but in a convenient pill form.
 Doctors love prescribing benzos because it's the most efficient way to get a complaining patient out of the office in the shortest possible time.
-The patient is very satisfied at the moment, but may go on to develop a devastating addiction.
-People love taking them but once hooked can't stop.
+The patient is very satisfied at the moment but may go on to develop a devastating addiction.
+People love taking them but once hooked they can't stop.
 In short, benzos are very easy to get on, almost impossible to get off.

 Benzos harm in three ways – most dramatic dangers are deadly overdoses.
-Between 1996 and 2013, the death rate from benzo overdoses exploded by more than 500 percent, from 0.58 per 100,000 people to 3 per 100,000.
-Benzos are now involved in more than 30 per cent of all overdose deaths, usually in combination with opioids or alcohol.
+Between 1996 and 2013, the death rate from benzo overdoses exploded by more than 500 percent, from 0.58 per 100,000 people to three per 100,000.
+Benzos are now involved in more than 30 percent of all overdose deaths, usually in combination with opioids or alcohol.

 Easier said than done.
 Along with opioids and methamphetamine, benzos are the most seductive of drugs.
 The combination of benzos and opioids is especially seductive and especially deadly.
-In my book, no one with any history of substance abuse should ever be prescribed a benzo.
+No one with any history of substance abuse should ever be prescribed benzos.
 It will most likely just get added to the mix.

 Benzos should never be used as they are most typically used.
 While safe and effective in low doses for just a few days, they are ineffective and unsafe when taken, as they usually are, in increasing doses over a long period of time.
-If prescribed at all in someone who has never used them before, it should be cautiously and with warnings.
+If prescribed at all in someone who has never used them before, it should be used cautiously and with warnings.
 The time period should be short, the dose low, and quantity very limited at any one time.
-Real world practice flagrantly violates all these concerns – 90 percent of benzo prescriptions are written, often carelessly, by primary care doctors, who can spend only seven minutes with the patient without giving serious thought to the considerable risk of addiction.
+Real-world practice flagrantly violates all these concerns; some 90 percent of benzo prescriptions are written, often carelessly, by primary care doctors, who can spend only seven minutes with the patient without giving serious thought to the considerable risk of addiction.

 The bottom line is that there is only one way to confidently avoid addiction to benzodiazepines: never start taking them.
-Since we can't predict who will eventually get hooked, the short term gains are rarely worth the long term risks.
+Because we can't predict who will eventually get hooked, the short-term gains are rarely worth the long-term risks.

-It has been more than 30 years since I last prescribed a benzo for anxiety.
-In my view, the only legitimate uses in psychiatry now are very short-term relief of catatonia, for severe agitation, and for detox from benzos.
-For everyone else, risk of addiction outweighs the potential benefit of use.
+It has been more than 30 years since I last prescribed benzos for anxiety.
+The only legitimate uses in psychiatry now are very short-term relief of catatonia, severe agitation, and detox from benzos.
+For everyone else, the risk of addiction outweighs the potential benefit of use.